VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ### Design Process

-Considering all the group members of the project are electrical engineers, we decided to go with a rather basic mechanical design which ended up being rather complex after multiple iterations.
+Considering all group members of the project are electrical engineers, we decided to go with a rather basic mechanical design which ended up being rather complex after multiple iterations.
 The mechanical design of the robot was largely based upon two parameters:

 1. adhere to the [kinematics](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#kinematics) of the program we were implementing
-	- this required lighter components to be used towards the end of the arm because of the large amount of leverage being produced by the arm being suspended in air
+	- this required lighter components to be used towards the end of the arm because of the large amount of leverage being produced by the arm being in air
 2. design around the materials we had at our disposal or that we could buy on a college student's budget

 #### First Iteration
  Because our design was based on the traditional "arm" configuration with a "shoulder" and "elbow" joint, we would need a stepper motor driving each joint.
 In the first iteration of the robot, we chose to use one large stepper motor to drive the shoulder joint and one smaller stepper motor to drive the elbow joint.
 This iteration had the placement of the smaller motor at the location of the elbow joint, so it required the motor to be lighter.
-This would later present torque problems in the future.
+This ended up presenting torque problems in the future.

  In order to transfer the motor torque into arm angle movement, simple elbow pieces were created to directly transfer the movement to the arm.
 The two armatures, main housing, and the motor elbows were designed in solidworks and 3D printed.
 The first iteration, shown below, failed because the small motor did not produce enough torque to move the small arm.